All Research Scholar Award recipients must adhere to the following requirements:

 Scholar Attendance at AUA and Urology Care Foundation Research-Related Activities

-Each year, the American Urological Association (AUA) and the Urology Care Foundation coordinate several events designed to advance urology research and provide educational venues, especially for young investigators.
-The Scholar’s attendance at the Urology Care Foundation Research Awards Reception, AUA Research Forum, Grantscraft Course, New Investigator Workshop, National Urology Resident Preceptorship Program, and the AUA/Society for Basic Urologic Research (SBUR) Summer Research Conference is required for all investigators funded by the Urology Care Foundation (depending on relevance of the topic to the Scholar's research).
-Unless prior approval is given, failure to attend an event will disqualify the Scholar from receiving a scholarship or future payments.
-Travel awards or other means of travel support may be available
+Each year, the AUA and the Urology Care Foundation coordinate several events designed to advance urology research and provide educational venues, especially for young investigators.
+Attendance at the Urology Care Foundation Research Honors Awards Program, AUA Research Forum/Grantwriting Workshop and Early Career Investigators Workshop is required for all investigators funded by the Urology Care Foundation.
+In addition, depending on relevance of the topic to the Scholar’s research, the Summer Research Conference, Basic Sciences Symposium and Urologic Oncology Symposium are also required.
+Unless prior approval is given, failure to attend an event will disqualify the awardee from receiving a scholarship or future payments.
+Travel awards or other means of travel support may be available.

-Each year at the AUA Annual Meeting, the Research Forum provides a venue showcasing the research of promising young investigators.
+AUA Research Forum: Each year at the AUA Annual Meeting, the Research Forum provides a venue showcasing the research of promising early investigators.
 All investigators funded by the Urology Care Foundation are required to attend the Research Forum.

-Each year at the AUA Annual Meeting, an educational course may be offered to assist researchers in improving their grant-writing skills.
+Grantwriting Workshop: Each year at the AUA Annual Meeting, an educational course may be offered to assist researchers in improving their grant writing skills.
 The course provides information on where to find grant opportunities, preparing an effective grant application, and the peer review process.
 Program Officers from federal agencies are usually in attendance to provide information on current funding mechanisms.
-All investigators funded by the Urology Care Foundation are required to attend the Grantscraft Course if it is offered.
+All investigators funded by the Urology Care Foundation are required to attend the Grantwriting Workshop if it is offered.
 There may be a fee associated with the course.